dilcom/SOAP_PlagiarismChecker/README.md

 4) make

-5) configure it (readme here https://github.com/antirez/redis), enable cluster mode and choose a port
+5.0) configure it (readme here https://github.com/antirez/redis), enable cluster mode and choose a port 5.1) my config here http://db.tt/vRSLkKCJ - only 1 node, if you need more, copy it and replace 6379 -> any_port 5.2) build hiredis
+  5.2.1) cd ./deps/hiredis
+  5.2.2) make & make install  ! or use checkinstall or something like that

 6) ./src/redis-server configFileName.conf
     each node have its own *.conf file, I used at least 3 nodes (to let masters choose slaves on crashed masters place)

 7) ./src/redis-trib.rb create ip.address.node1:port1 ip.address.node2:port2 ... ip.address.nodeN:portN
+   it creates cluster of N nodes, all of them must be running

 Done!